-You will be most at risk of getting an infection 10 to 14 days after you have your chemotherapy.
-During this time you should try to avoid contact with people who are sick (e.g chicken pox, flu), and minimise time spent in crowded places.
+You will be most at risk of getting an infection during the week off.
+During this time, you should avoid contact with people who are sick (e.g. chicken pox, flu), and minimise time spent in crowded places.
 This will help reduce the risk of you getting an infection.